calum74/sequence/docs/tutorial.md

     std::cout << seq("Bergerac").size() << std::endl;
 ```

-Lists are created using the `list()` function.
-A list is just another type of sequence. `list()` is variadic, taking any number of arguments.
+Lists are created using the `list()` function. `list()` is variadic, taking any number of arguments.
 The template parameter can be specified explicitly to coerce the list to a given type, for example this is a sequence of type `std::string`:

 ```c++
     auto l = list<std::string>("cat", "dog");